Employee Feedback

 • Advised and supported a coworker

-In each situation, there are certain positive employee feedback phrases that can be used.
-Say “great” instead of “good”; mention how their effort benefitted the manager and the team; and talk about specific skills.
+In each situation, there are certain positive employee feedback phrases that make a real difference.
+It can be as basic as saying “great” instead of “good”; mentioning how their effort benefitted the manager and the team; and talking about specific skills.

 Of course, there is the other side of feedback.
 Hearing that your work is not up to standard can be hard to take – depending on how that message is delivered.
 But talking about employee weaknesses and poor attitudes is also hard on a manager.
-In fact, almost half of managers feel that delivering negative feedback is difficult.
+In fact, according to Harvard Business School, even though many employees welcome feedback, managers are often not prepared to deliver it.

-But using certain phrases can help the medicine go down smoother.
+But showing a supportive attitude can help the medicine go down smoother.
 There are no “problems,” only challenges; if an employee fails a task, the discussion should be about doing better the next time; and correcting any weakness that the employee has is a task that the manager is also responsible for.

 The reasons and facts behind employee feedback programs seem right, but do they work in practice?
-Here is a sample of major organizations that are applying employee feedback in transformative ways.
+Here are some useful examples of major organizations that are applying employee feedback in transformative ways.
 You will notice that feedback seems to affect the entire organization positively, showing that its benefits go beyond individual performance.

 Cargill